-It should be noted that whilst these impacts are specifically associated with the procedure of ear tagging, an animal may also experience other impacts from associated procedures such as trapping and capture.
-Investigators must be aware that the effects of a series of stressors, such as trapping, handling, transportation, sedation, anaesthesia and marking can be cumulative.
+Project planning must involve the identification and mitigation of all potential welfare risks to minimise their impacts as much as possible.
+Note that whilst these impacts are specifically associated with the procedure of ear tagging, an animal may also experience other impacts from associated procedures such as capture and handling.
+Investigators must be aware that the effects of a series of stressors, such as capture, handling, transportation, sedation, anaesthesia and marking can be cumulative.